 With SSD analysis software, you can determine its model, condition and version of firmware, while toolkits and benchmarking software optimize and determine its performance, respectively.

 The best SSD management software thus will help the drive function better in terms of reducing writes, updating the firmware and ensuring it is properly optimized, because a SSD speeds up everything pertaining to disk access including boot times, app launches, and much more.

-Here are the best SSD management software you can use in 2018 to keep your drive in excellent shape.
+Here are the best SSD management software you can use to keep your drive in excellent shape.

-This open source SSD management software is good for decluttering your computer.
-It helps you keep your drives free of unnecessary temporary files, free up disk space on your SSDs, plus it picks after apps like Microsoft Office, and comes with a cleaner for your registry plus an uninstaller.
+CCleaner is an excellent solution for decluttering and managing your computer resources, including your SSDs.
+It helps you keep your drives free of unnecessary temporary files, free up disk space on your SSDs, plus it picks after apps like Microsoft Office and comes with a cleaner for your registry plus an uninstaller.
 It also uninstalls software and manages your startup items.

 SSD Boost Manager

 SSDs, as stated, are great because of their blazing fast speeds, but most of these drives lack in terms of disk space, and those that do have space are pretty pricey.
 SSD Boost Manager is an SSD management software that is free to use and helps you by copying programs to a different hard drive and linking the two.

 In this way, you can move programs rarely used to a smaller hard drive, and preserve space for the apps used regularly.

 With just one click, you can move files from your slow HDD to your fast SSD and your OS will still think the game is on your HDD, plus you don’t need to reinstall.